Nithanim/nithanim/README.md

 ### Security
 Nowadays, it is essential to build systems where security is not just an afterhought.
 My goal is to always remind myself on "how this could be abused" when designing systems or writing code.
-It is helpful to have [brnhrd](https://github.com/brnhrd/) for insights about stupid stuff to avoid.